German art: Performance art, happenings, video art and Joseph Beuys

 The Performance artist, sculptor, and theorist Joseph Beuys was perhaps the most influential German artist of the late 20th century.
 His main contribution to theory was the expansion of the Gesamtkunstwerk to include the whole of society, as expressed by his famous expression "Everyone is an artist".
 This expanded concept of art, known as social sculpture, defines everything that contributes creatively to society as artistic in nature.
 The form this took in his oeuvre varied from richly metaphoric, almost shamanistic performances based on his personal mythology (How to Explain Pictures to a Dead Hare, I Like America and America Likes Me) to more direct and utilitarian expressions, such as 7000 Oaks and his activities in the Green party.

 Famous for their happenings are HA Schult and Wolf Vostell.
 Wolf Vostell is also known for his early installations with television.
 His first installations with television the Cycle Black Room from 1958 was shown in Wuppertal at the Galerie Parnass in 1963 and his installation 6 TV Dé-coll/age was shown at the Smolin Gallery in New York also in 1963.

 The art group Gruppe SPUR included: Lothar Fischer (1933–2004), Heimrad Prem (1934–1978), Hans-Peter Zimmer (1936–1992) and Helmut Sturm (1932).
 The SPUR-artists met first at the Academy of Fine Arts, Munich and, before falling out with them, were associated with the Situationist International.
 Other groups include the Junge Wilde of the late 1970s to early 1980s.

+German landscape painting after 1945

+Representational landscape painting in German post‑war art occupies a distinct position within artistic developments after 1945.
+In a period marked by profound political upheaval and uncertainty, the landscape became, for some artists, a space of projection for memory, loss, renewal, and social reflection.
+In the immediate aftermath of the Second World War, several artists returned to earlier realist, impressionist, and expressionist traditions.
+Landscapes often appeared wounded, barren, or devoid of human presence, reflecting the experiences of war and destruction.
+A significant representative of this tendency is Franz Radziwill, whose landscapes—positioned between Realism and Magic Realism—convey an oppressive, frequently apocalyptic atmosphere.

+In the GDR, representational landscape painting developed under different political conditions.
+Some artists employed the genre to articulate personal or socially critical themes in an indirect manner.
+Particularly influential was the so‑called “Leipzig School,” whose principal figures, though primarily known for figurative compositions, frequently used landscape as a symbolically charged space.
+Wolfgang Mattheuer created landscapes that can be interpreted as emblems of inner conflict, political constraint, or ecological threat.

+Werner Tübke integrated landscapes into his complex pictorial worlds, shaped by historical and allegorical layers.
+His detailed panoramas allude to art‑historical precedents and combine depictions of nature with social critique and reflections on history.
+Harald Metzkes, by contrast, developed a poetic and melancholic visual language in which landscapes often appear as quiet, timeless spaces that offer the viewer a contemplative distance from the present.